-These communities also exist on various online platforms from social media networks like Google Plus and Reddit where communities are huge to forums where these interests are laid out on an even larger audience.
+These communities also exist on various online platforms like Reddit where communities are huge to forums where these interests are laid out on an even larger audience.
 Joining these communities to discuss about your soon-to-be-launched startup could get you interested people who will spread the word and even get you more email opt-ins.

 9. Build Relationships with Industry Influencers

 Industry influencers are a good bunch of people to keep close.
 Want to find out who are the industry influencers for your niche?
 There are apps for that and we will cover those apps in future, however, a simple search on Google will prove helpful.

 Find out about the industry voices that matter and pitch them about your new startup.
 Very few of them might care about your new product.
 It’s those few that your new startup needs.
 Industry influencers kind of know each other.
 If you can get one or two of those into your corner, imagine what a simple tweet from them could do for your startup’s PR.
 Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product.